Hit a Training Goal With One Test

 Typically, a benchmark workout includes a single exercise (max-rep push-ups, a 2K row or vertical jump, for example) or a variety of exercises (any mix of strength, cardio and/or gymnastics movements are fair game).
 Either way, it’s intended to test multiple components of fitness, such as strength, speed and skill, at once.

-You can do a benchmark workout at any time, but they're most effective for establishing a starting point before you launch into a new training programme or goal, then keeping you on track as you work towards it, says Nike Master Trainer Patrick Frost.
-"Every time you repeat the test, you can directly compare your progress, which helps you see growth—or spot weaknesses so you can correct them".
+You can do a benchmark workout any time, but they’re most effective for establishing a starting point before you launch into a new training program or goal, then keeping you on track as you work toward it, says Nike Master Trainer Patrick Frost.
+“Every time you repeat the test, you can directly compare your progress, which helps you see growth — or spot weaknesses so you can correct them.”

 Nike Master Trainer

 More often than not, benchmarks are extremely motivating.
 On one hand, they hold you accountable.
-"If you go through a benchmark workout for the first time and think, 'Wow, that was awful', you know you have to stick to your training or it's going to be awful again the next time you do it", says Nick Clayton, a certified strength and conditioning specialist and the owner of NJC Fitness Solutions, in Laguna Niguel, California.
-"On the other hand, when a benchmark feels easy for the first time or you've improved your score since the last time you did it, you build self-confidence and the belief that if you keep up your effort, you'll keep getting better".
+“If you go through a benchmark workout for the first time and think, ‘Wow, that sucked,’ you know you have to stick to your training or it’s going to suck again the next time you do it,” says Nick Clayton, a certified strength and conditioning specialist and the owner of NJC Fitness Solutions, in Laguna Niguel, California.
+“On the other hand, when a benchmark feels easy for the first time or you’ve improved your score since the last time you did it, you build self-confidence and the belief that if you keep up your effort, you’ll keep getting better.”

 There are three different moments to work benchmarks into your journey, says Frost: when you’re just starting out or coming back after a hiatus (to set that baseline), when you’ve been doing the same routine for a while and need to check in (to see whether you’re actually progressing), and when you’re trying to improve something specific (so you can track even tiny advancements).